 - Create new

-You can sort your interactions by just dragging and dropping them in the order you want.
+You can sort your interactions by just clicking the relevant icon and dragging and dropping them in the order you want.